Table of Contents

 The Consumer Trends Report provides an overview of economic and marketplace trends of relevance to consumer policy and identifies research gaps and opportunities for future work by the consumer affairs community.
 The OCA occasionally produces Consumer Trends Updates which are brief reports on research or policy developments related to themes explored in the Consumer Trends Report.
 These reports are available for download at www.ic.gc.ca/eic/site/oca-bc.nsf/eng/h_ca02216.html.

 The OCA offers information for consumers to help them make confident and well informed decisions in the marketplace.
 We offer resources on topics such as purchasing a cellphone or television, preventing identity theft, managing debt, and information regarding landlords and tenants.
-The following are a few examples of resources we offer for consumers:

 The Complaint Road Map